15 Licenses and Permits Needed to Open a Restaurant

 What Do You Need to Open a Restaurant?

 1. Business License

 This license legitimizes new businesses as legal entities.
 Depending on the specific location of your new restaurant, you may be required to pay a percentage of your total sales or a flat yearly fee.

-How to Get a Business License: Simply search for your state + business license on Google and follow the application procedures as laid out on your state government's site.
-Remember that sometimes, you will need to renew your license annually or pay by a certain deadline.
+Simply search for your state + business license on Google and follow the application procedures as laid out on your state government's site.
+And don’t forget: usually, you will need to renew your license annually or pay by a certain deadline.

-Business License Cost: There is often a cost of registration of approximately $50 as well as the actual cost of the license, which can range from $25 to $7,000 depending on the type of business and expected business profit.
+There is often a cost of registration of approximately $50 as well as the actual cost of the license, which can range from $25 to $7,000 depending on the type of business and expected business profit.